abdullahfarwees/Trie/README.md

 # Trie
-Implementation of Trie datastructure using C++
+Implementation of Trie datastructure using C++.
+Check word spelling.Also suggest words related to the given characters.

 Compile :
 sh comp.sh